VIOLENCE IN AMERICA:Myth & Reality

 The 2019 Symposium will also again be the setting for our John Jay/Harry Frank Guggenheim Annual Awards for Excellence in Criminal Justice (for single story and series), and for our annual dinner honoring a “Justice Trailblazer” in the media or a media-related field, who has contributed significantly to the nation’s ongoing debate about justice.

 The 2019 symposium is organized by John Jay’s Center on Media, Crime and Justice, and supported with a grant from the Harry Frank Guggenheim Foundation.
-Additional support will come from the Pew Public Safety Performance Project and the Quattrone Center for the Fair Administration of Justice.
+Additional supporters include the Quattrone Center for the Fair Administration of Justice.